 If you want to understand how the drives are different, you must first understand how they are similar.
 Here are the common features of My Passport vs WD Elements.

-You have access to the same storage options for both of these portable drives – starting at 1TB and available at up to 5TB.
+Both of these portable drives come with the same storage capacities, starting at 1TB and going up to 5TB.
 The 4TB and 5TB models are a little thicker than the smaller storage options.

 These two portable drives offer plug and play support for Windows.
 They come preformatted to FAT32, which has a 4GB file size limit for each file.